HopkinsIDD/cholera-multiplex-panel/README.md

 # cholera-multiplex-panel

-This is a repository for "Monitoring cholera seroincidence using a multiplex bead assay"
+This is a repository for "Identifying Recent Cholera Infections Using a Multiplex Bead Serological Assay"